playcanvas/developer.playcanvas.com/content/en/tutorials/google-ads-for-games.md

 ## Introduction

-This tutorial will show you how to integrate Ads from Google AdSense into your games and help monetize.
+This tutorial will show you how to integrate Ads from Google AdSense into your games for the purpose of monetization.

 The Ads come in two main forms: